On the absorption of radiation by the negatively charged hydrogen ion. I. General theory and construction of the wave functions: Introduction

 The absorption of radiation by the negatively charged hydrogen ions has been investigated in numerous earlier studies (see, e.g., \cite{Chand} - \cite{FroSm03} and references therein).
 In general, the light absorption by an arbitrary atomic system is determined by separate contributions from the corresponding bound-bound, bound-free and free-free transitions in this system.
-As mentioned above the negatively charged hydrogen ion has only one bound (ground) $1^1S-$state, i.e. there is no contribution from the bound-bound transitions for the H$^{-}$ ion.
+As mentioned above the negatively charged hydrogen ion has only one bound (ground) $1^1S-$state, i.e. for the H$^{-}$ ion there is no contribution from the bound-bound transitions.
 The bound-free transitions in the H$^{-}$ ion correspond to the photodetachment, Eq.(\ref{e0}), while the free-free (electron) transitions formally represent the radiation-stimulated electron scattering in the field of the neutral hydrogen atom (or inverse bremsstrahlung, for short)

 where the kinetic energy of the final electron differs from its incident energy due to the photon's absorption.
 If the kinetic energy of the both incident photon and electron in Eq.(\ref{ee0}) are small, then the final state of the hydrogen atom coincides with its original (ground) state.
 Indeed, the lowest excitation energy of the ground state of the hydrogen atom is relatively high $E \approx$ 0.375 $a.u.$ $\approx$ 10.2043 $eV$.
 Therefore, we can ignore all possible excitations of the central hydrogen atom during radiation-stimulated electron scattering in the field of the neutral hydrogen atom.
 Such an approximation has a good numerical accuracy, if the kinetic (or thermal) energies of scattered electrons $E_e \sim k T$ are significantly smaller than the lowest excitation energy of the ground state of the hydrogen atom ($\approx$ 0.375 $a.u.$ $\approx$ 10.2043 $eV$).
 It can be shown that such an assumption is always obeyed in all stars in which the absorption of radiation by the negatively charged hydrogen ions is important, i.e. it is true for the late A-stars and all F, G and K stars.
 Note that in the early F-stars and late A stars the absorption of radiation by the negatively charged hydrogen ions is consequently outweighed by the neutral hydrogen absorption.
 In the hot O- and B-stars, with surface temperatures $T_s \ge 28,500$ $K$ and $T_s \ge 11,000$ $K$, respectively, the absorption of radiation quanta is mainly related with the transitions between different bound states in helium and hydrogen atoms.
 The negatively charged H$^{-}$ ion does not exist at such temperatures as a stable, i.e. bound, system.